VinsonCernuto/Employee_Management_System/README.md

   - [Questions](#questions)

   ## Installation
   Clone this current repository run npm i in terminal.
-Then add the data base file to data base(I used Dbever) then run node app.js in terminal and follow prompts like shown in the GIF below.
+Then add the data base file to data base(I used Dbeaver) then run node app.js in terminal and follow prompts like shown in the GIF below..

   ## Usage
   <img src="Employee_Management_System\assets\media\schema.png">